linode/docs/docs/security/use-one-time-passwords-for-two-factor-authentication-with-ssh-on-centos-7.md

         # auth       substack     password-auth
         ~~~

 That's it!
-You should now be able to log in using your SSH key as the first method of authentication and your passphrase as the second.
+You should now be able to log in using your SSH key as the first method of authentication and your verification code as the second.
 To test your configuration, log out and try to log in again via SSH.
-You should be asked for your 6-digit passphrase only, since the key authentication will not produce a prompt.
+You should be asked for your 6-digit verification code only, since the key authentication will not produce a prompt.

 {: .caution}
 > If you or a user on your system use this method, be sure that the SSH key and authenticator app are on different devices.
 This way, if one device is lost or compromised, your credentials will still be separate and the security of two-factor authentication will remain intact.